litlifesoftware/HistoryOfMe/README.md

 ## Build from Source

-To build this project, Flutter should be installed on your computer.
+To build this app, Flutter should be installed on your computer and should be added to your system path environment variable.
 Visit the [install guide](https://flutter.io/docs/get-started/install) available on the Flutter website to get started.

 Clone the repository and run the app using the Flutter Engine on your local device: